 - All the blocked emails are quarantined in separate storage that can be accessed to unblock the desired mail.

 - It can learn from the user’s use patterns and integrates nicely with Microsoft’s and Google’s mail service.

 Hermes is yet another great tool for email protection.
 It acts as a gateway and protects against all the threats to your email server.
 You can easily configure this on Linux servers, such as Ubuntu.
 This is a complete package of tools powered by popular third party open-source spam and virus detection engines.

 This Linux anti-spam tool utilizes SpamAssassin, Postfix, and other tools for providing a secure email environment.
 Hermes Secure Email Gateway also provides a web-based graphical user interface that acts as an all-in-one dashboard for controlling these services.

 Key Features of Hermes Secure Email Gateway

-- It protects your organization’s private email server from spams and threats.
+- It protects your organization’s private email server from spam and threats.

 - You can even check emails from the inbox of popular email services like Microsoft Office 365 and Google Workspace.

 - This tool can be installed by using a sh script with archive storage in the cloud computing platform.

 - It has full support for email encryption protocol that adds an extra layer of security.